Western lowland gorilla: Diet

 The western lowland gorilla is primarily herbivorous, and its main diet consists of roots, shoots, fruit, wild celery, tree bark and pulp, which are found in the thick forest of Central and West Africa.
 During the wet season, gorillas commonly consume fruits.
 In the dry season, they eat less fleshy fruits, but they continue to eat other kinds of fruits.
 The diversity of fruits consumed was higher in a poor fruit year, when favored fruit species failed to produce large crops.
 They may also eat insects from time to time.
 The common food item which provides fibers is herbaceous stems.

 Important food species have been divided into three categories: staple foods which are eaten on a daily/weekly basis throughout the year; seasonal foods which are present in the majority of resources when available; and fallback foods which are always available, but eaten only or mainly during fruit-scarce months.
 The adult will eat around 18 kg of food per day.
 Gorillas will climb trees up to 15 meters in height in search of food.
 They never completely strip vegetation from a single area, since the rapid regrowth of the vegetation allows them to stay within a reasonably confined home range for extended periods of time.

 They eat a combination of fruits and foliage, providing a balance of nutrients, depending on the time of year.
 However, when ripe fruit is available, they tend to eat more fruit as opposed to foliage.
 When ripe fruit is in scarce supply, they eat leaves, herbs and bark.
 During the rainy months of July and August, fruit is ripe; however, in the dry seasons, ripe fruit is scarce.
 Gorillas choose fruit that is high in sugar for energy, as well as fiber.

+Predation

+In Mbeli Bai, western lowland gorillas may consider West African slender-snouted crocodiles to be a serious threat, based on a strong reluctance to cross waters with crocodiles and a violent reaction to the visual stimuli of crocodiles.